Astrophysical Black holes: An Explanation for the Galaxy Quenching: Astrophysical Black holes: A potentially more viable explanation

 Referring to the observations, the magnetic fields observed in terms of $(B \times r)$ $=$ $10^{16.0 \pm 0.12}$ $(G \times cm)$ in a wind that resembles the Parker wind\cite{parker} and carries powerful electric currents\cite{gopal} could actually be a (short-lived) signal for the putative transition from a compact object without a horizon to a BH with a horizon.
+However, this remains a preliminary proposal; further progress in this direction requires the explicit development of a detailed model followed by rigorous fitting to observational data.